Running with Dystonia

 - -Botox with retraining exercises?..I'm still unsure how much this has helped me..but I think it has somewhat..will keep you posted (read below)

-- RESEARCH - Unfortuntely there is very limited research on Runners Dystonia and it can easily be mistreated for years as a muscle weakness or nerve compression issue rather than neurological.
+- RESEARCH - Unfortuntely there is very limited research on Runners Dystonia and it can easily be mistreated for years as a muscle weakness.
 Seek a movement neurologist for diagnosis (bring video of gait) and ask for a neuro PT referral for neuroplasticity type exercises or seek experts below.

 *Nancy Byl - PT, MPH, PhD, FAPTA, Leading researcher in dystonia.
 Podcast on her research and clinical approach to rehabilitating those with Focal Dystonia.
 They were able to develop dystonia in monkeys.
 She discusses brain mapping.